 3. Motor or fan blade going the wrong direction.
 Air should come out of the top of your unit.

-4. System over-charged with refrigerant.
+4. The system is overcharged with refrigerant.
 Would need gauges to check this.

-6. Extreme high outdoor temperatures above 100 degrees.
+7. Extreme high outdoor temperatures above 100 degrees.
 Your outdoor unit has to be clean to run properly under high outdoor temperatures.
 I would recommend that your unit is thoroughly cleaned and charged properly.
-If you have any other questions please feel free to email us at: firstname.lastname@example.org or comment in the comments section below.
+If you have any other questions please feel free to email us at firstname.lastname@example.org or comment in the comments section below.
 We would love to answer your questions and have your business!